Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Creating MusicStore ASP.NET MVC Web Application Project ###

 In this exercise, you will learn how to create an ASP.NET MVC application in Visual Studio 11 Express as well as its main folder organization.
-Additionally, you'll learn how to add a new Controller and have it display a simple string at the Application screen.
+Additionally, you will learn how to add a new Controller and have it display a simple string at the Application screen.

 <a name="Ex1Task1" />
 #### Task 1 - Creating the ASP.NET MVC Web Application Project####